kadishmal/cubrid-cookbook/README.md

 ## Description

 Provides recipies to install CUBRID Database 9.0 with its demodb database, and CUBRID PDO driver version 9.0.
-Create to use on Vagrant.
+Created to use on Vagrant box.

 ## Platform